cypress-io/cypress-documentation/content/faq/questions/using-cypress-faq.md

 Cypress is not built for performance testing.
-Because Cypress instruments the page under test, proxies the network requests, and tightly controls the test steps, the Test Runner adds its own overhead.
+Because Cypress instruments the page under test, proxies the network requests, and tightly controls the test steps, the Cypress App adds its own overhead.
 Thus, the performance numbers you get from Cypress tests are slower than "normal" use.
 Still, you can access the native `window.performance` object and grab the page time measurements, see the [Evaluate performance metrics](https://github.com/cypress-io/cypress-example-recipes#testing-the-dom)